|

 running an old version of Ghost Recon and should download

+the latest patch.
 Sometimes in order to ensure the mod is

 fully activated you need to shut down Ghost Recon, then start